-The process usually begins with a visit to a health care provider with a specific complaint or symptom, or because something was detected during a routine check-up or screening.
-Laboratory tests, scans, procedures or an appointment with a specialist may be ordered by your doctor to help determine the exact diagnosis.
+The process of diagnosing cancer usually begins with a visit to a health care provider with a specific complaint or symptom, or because something was detected during a routine check-up or screening.
+Your doctor may order laboratory tests, scans, or procedures to help determine the diagnosis.

 What is cancer?

 Cancer is not a single disease: it is a family of more than one hundred different diseases.
 These different kinds of cancer are usually named according to the part of the body where they first developed.

 Cancer develops when certain cells in your body begin to grow out of control.
 These abnormal cells sometimes form a mass, or lump called a tumour.
 Tumours can be cancerous (malignant) or non-cancerous (benign).